Craving Chicken Pad Thai? This Chicken Pad Thai recipe is ready in under 30 minutes and is better than take out!

 Red Pepper Flakes – A little spice never hurt!
 Add extra red pepper flakes if you want an extra kick!

-Can I use a different noodle in Pad Thai?
+Can I use a different noodle in chicken Pad Thai?

 Yes, you can use any noodle you would like in Pad Thai.
 We recommend rice noodles, but feel free to use an egg noodle instead.